by Lisa Washington

 What Is the Best Way to Grow Beefsteak Tomatoes?

 It takes one long season to grow the perfect beefsteak tomatoes.
-It’s best to start growing them indoors for 6 weeks before planting them outside.
+For the best results you should start growing them indoors for 6 weeks before planting them outside.
 You want to do so one week or two after spring’s final frost.

 The Best Soil for Growing Beefsteak Tomatoes

-For the best possible results, start by sowing seeds in a well-drained, soilless mix.
+For the best possible results, start by sowing beefsteak tomato seeds in a well-drained, soilless mix.
 Sow them ½″ deep in a mixture at room temperature.

 When you transplant them to your garden, plant the seeds in warm soil.
-The ideal soil temperature is between 60 and 90 degrees F. Warm soil leads to germination at a faster rate.
+The ideal soil temperature for planting beefsteak tomatoes is between 60 and 90 degrees fahrenheit.
+Warm soil leads to germination at a faster rate.

 Before germination, you should maintain the soil’s moisture, but ensure that it’s not soggy.
 Water it moderately once you notice that the seedlings have broken through the soil.

-Beefsteaks, like other tomato varieties, like a well-drained soil rich in organic matter.
+Beefsteaks, like other tomato varieties, like a well-drained, fertile soil rich in organic matter.
 Use fertile loams and clays as your soil for greater tomato yields.
 Although, if you’re looking to harvest faster, using lighter soils that heat up and drain quickly do trick.

 Beefsteak tomatoes will thrive well in soil that’s mildly acidic.
 Just ensure that its pH level remains between 6.0 and 6.8.

-While your crops are growing, it’s best to fertilize your soil with a blend that’s organic and rich in:
+While your crops are growing, it’s best to use organic fertilizer rich in:

 - Moderate levels of Nitrogen